 Remember how cranky and moody I was in this post?
 Well, since Friday (or so) I've again fallen in love with the majority of my house and yard.
 And even the parts which I don't like, appear more like creative challenges rather than nagging ol' problems.
-I've had energy galore, peace galore and contentment galore with my entire life.

 What brought about these changes you ask?
 Lots of things, I believe, and here are some, in no special order:

 1.)
 I highly recommend blogging about when you're feeling down.
 Why?
-Because people will then know you need prayer and they'll pray for you.
+Because people will know you need prayer and they'll pray for you.
 I believe it's satan who wants us to stay all bottled up, alienated and miserable.
 After all "you have not because you ask not."
 And too, there's this:

 "Confess your faults one to another, and pray one for another, that you may be healed." ...
 James 5:16